dasch-swiss/dsp-api/docs/05-internals/development/testing.md

 # Testing

-Prerequisite: Before running any tests, a supported triplestore needs to be started and initialized through a script inside the "scripts" folder.
-For example, when using "GraphDB Free", the nedded script is "graphdb-free-init-knora-test-unit.sh".
-Please note the occurrence of "test-unit" in the name of the script.

 ## How to Write Unit Tests

 1)  Inside a test, at the beginning, add the following (change the paths